 At Langdale, rich and stimulating texts are central to writing, reading and cross-curricular learning.
 Class teachers chose and share a high-quality class novel each half-term that links with the current school topic.
-The text is then used to teach a wide breadth of English Curriculum links, as well as cross-curricular links to other subject areas.
+The text is then used to teach a wide breadth of English curriculum skills, as well as cross-curricular links to other subject areas.
 This cross-curricular learning builds young learner's confidence and skills in writing in all aspects of the curriculum.
 Staff carefully teach children to reflect and 'up-level' their own work.
 This is aided through personalised feedback – both verbal and written.
 Children are given many opportunities to carry out extended pieces of purposeful writing for a range of different audiences.
 Our cyclical writing curriculum also gives children the opportunity to revisit and reaffirm prior learning, ensuring skills taught are committed to children's long term memory.

 Teachers across the school bring reading to life for Langdale Learners through guided reading sessions, where children have the opportunity to share and discuss a text in more detail within small groups.
-They also have regular reading comprehension sessions, where they practise the reading skills of predicting, clarifying, questioning and summarising.
-Teachers also listen to children reading both in groups and individually to build up fluency and expression.
+Children also access regular reading comprehension sessions, where they practise the reading skills of predicting, clarifying, questioning and summarising.
+Teachers listen to children reading both in groups and individually to build up fluency and expression.
 Time is committed in every class timetable to daily 'class novel' time, allowing children to fall in love with a book as well as hearing teachers and staff modelling reading intonation and voice.

 World Poetry Day 2019: The Lost Words